Anonymity22/handwriting-recognition/README.md

 ## System overview

 To achieve the free-style and user-independent handwriting recognition, we propose a recognition model to support free and continuous handwriting across different users.
 The model combines the recognition capability of Convolutional Recurrent Neural Network (CRNN) and the Domain-Adversarial Training of Neural Networks (DANN).
 The model is designed for UWB based handwriting recognition when a small number of UWB based data sets are obtained.
 Our model considers both recognition accuracy and generalization ability.
-Below is the framework of our machine-learning model.
+Below is the framework of our recognition model.

 **![Framework](/doc/Framework.png)**